faust64/logger/README.md

 suggesting `winston-syslog` library install pulled some node4-based binary.
 Failing to run post install won't block, yet may show an error on console.

-Eventually, we should bump `winston-syslog` to `^2.0.0`, although repository issues doesn't look encouraging, while upgrading would ultimately imply patching our code.

  * Configure using:

 ```